Talkspace Review: How Does It Hold Up?

 How Much Does it Cost?

 The basic unlimited messaging therapy plan is $65 a week, which allows for unlimited messaging but no live video sessions with your Talkspace therapist.
 It's a good way for you to get the most that you can out of this, and it is still a decent online therapy plan for managing your mental health by simply signing up with your email address.

 So, Talkspace costs are pretty reasonable, given the type of app it is and the features that are there.
 Check out more Talkspace reviews on social media.
 You can also leave a review of your own personal experience on your favorite social media network as well.

 The Services Offered

 Typically, Talkspace services are standard therapy services that you can get online.
-Use the Talkspace platform to video chat and text your therapist based on your chosen monthly plan.
+You can use the Talkspace platform to video chat and text your therapist based on your chosen monthly plan.
 You can get a counselor that's in your area, or in a different area.
 Talkspace therapists are available to chat with you via the Talkspace platform most days a week except for two days during the week, which may or may not be a weekend day.

 You can typically find an online mental health counselor that works with your schedule relatively easily.
 Mental health counselors offer online therapy that lets you figure out for yourself what to do about situations related to mental health issues.
 If you're not satisfied with the first therapist you choose, you have the option to change therapists to find a better fit.
 Overall, the therapy services are similar to what you'd get from a counseling session that's in-person.